-(5-21).
-This was because DrK had better accuracy than the prior attack and DrK was able to use not only size signatures but also executable mapping status.
+Module detection.
+As mentioned in §4.2.3, DrK detected a larger number of drivers (97) than the prior attack (5-21).
+This is because DrK has better accuracy than the prior attack and DrK is able to use not only size signatures but also executable mapping status.